JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 1. MAINs resolve via entity-name prefixes (unchanged `GET_MAIN_INSTS_FROM_PATH_REPORT` — MAIN entities survive unmangled);
-2. function-name *fragments* from the domain's landscape are substring-scored against the report's register/netlist names (generated `REG_STAGEn_<wire>` FF names survive synthesis well); highest score wins.
+2. function-name *fragments* from the subtree's landscape are substring-scored against the report's register/netlist names (generated `REG_STAGEn_<wire>` FF names survive synthesis well); highest score wins.
-   The domain root and the main's own names are **excluded** — the flattened netlist prefixes every register with the top entity name, so the root would match everything and always win, a meaningless attribution;
+   The subtree root and the main's own names are **excluded** — the flattened netlist prefixes every register with the top entity name, so the root would match everything and always win, a meaningless attribution;
 3. entity-local `REG_STAGEn` stage numbers are logged only — stage indices